chatatechnologies/android-autoql/readme.md

 ### Add source code in project

 > Let's start with the declaration and initiation of the variable bubbleHandle (BubbleHandle).
+>
+> The Authentication object is the container for the apiKey, domain Url, and token.

 ![alt text](Documentation/add_bubble_handle.png "bubble handle")